-One of the most common challenges businesses face is how to build customer loyalty.
+One of the most common challenges companies face is how to build customer loyalty.

-In uncertain times when prospects are hard to come by, it’s more crucial than ever to grow your relationship with existing customers so that they stay loyal to your business.
+In uncertain times when prospects are hard to come by, it’s more crucial than ever to grow your relationship with existing customers so that they stay loyal to your brand and business.

 The Importance of Customer Loyalty

 Every business owner will appreciate customers who buy or visit regularly.
 After all, repeat business is one of the most effective ways to increase revenue.

-But not everyone fully understands the true value of loyal customers.
-If you’re focusing the bulk of your time and money on acquiring new customers, consider investing resources in customer experience management: specifically, efforts to build customer loyalty.
+However, not everyone fully understands the true value of loyal customers.
+If you’re focusing most of your time and money on acquiring new customers, consider investing resources in customer experience management: specifically, efforts to build customer loyalty.
 Here are some reasons why.

 You Save on Marketing Costs